manalotoj/devops-workshop/tasks/10-IaC-Terraform.md

 In this task, we will maintain tf state in the Azure storage account created in Task 2.

+**Note:** In your command terminal, make sure you navigate to ../tf/main before running any Terraform commands.

 1. Use the following Azure CLI script to create containers.

 ```